 In many low-wage jobs, pay is not the only problem.

-For many workers in the four low-wage, high-growth jobs, low pay is just one of the challenging conditions they face.
-Jobs in the food service, retail, and home health/personal care industries are also particularly likely to lack benefits—like paid sick days and paid family leave—and have work schedules that are unstable and unpredictable.
-For example, in a national survey of early career workers (ages 26-32), about nine in ten workers in food service and retail jobs, and seven in ten home care workers, reported fluctuating work hours.
-In all three jobs, at least half of workers reported that they received their schedules one week or less in advance.
-These conditions can be particularly problematic for parents juggling work and caregiving responsibilities, yet mothers’ share of the four low-wage, high-growth jobs is 20 percent—1.3 times larger than their share of the overall workforce (15 percent).
+These jobs also frequently lack other benefits—like paid sick days and paid family and medical leave—and feature work schedules that are unstable and unpredictable.
+For example, an analysis of a nationwide survey found that only 19 percent of food preparation and serving workers and 25 percent of personal care and service workers had access to paid sick days, and in a national survey of early career workers (ages 26-32), about nine in ten workers in food service jobs, and seven in ten home care workers, reported fluctuating work hours.
+In all of these jobs, at least half of workers reported that they received their schedules one week or less in advance.
+Unpredictable work schedules and a lack of paid time off can be particularly problematic for parents juggling work and caregiving responsibilities, yet mothers’ share of the three low-wage, high-growth jobs was 29 percent in 2016—1.8 times larger than their share of the overall workforce (16 percent).

 Women overall are overrepresented in the three low-wage, high-growth jobs, but women of color—especially Black women—are particularly overrepresented.

 - Women overall accounted for 83 percent of the workforce among the three low-wage, high-growth jobs (personal care aides, food preparation/serving workers, and home health aides) combined in 2016, though they comprised just under half (47 percent) of the entire workforce.

 - Women of color accounted for 46 percent of the workforce in the three low-wage, high-growth jobs combined, compared to 18 percent of the total workforce, meaning their share of these low-wage, high-growth jobs was 2.6 times greater than their share of the overall workforce.